HP TECH TAKES /...

 If you really want to advance your gaming to the next level, you might have to upgrade your hardware to get there.
 If you see no improvement in fps using money-saving strategies, it’s time to jump up to a better monitor or advanced graphics processor that can turn your in-game experience into an immersive reality.

-Run some tests, check your settings, tweak where necessary, and if your frame speed is still too low, upgrade to a gaming rig that can provide better performance.
+Run some tests, check your settings, tweak where necessary, and if your frame speed is still too low, build a gaming laptop that can provide better performance.
 When titles and glory are on the line, glitching and lag times are the last thing that should stand in your way.

 - How to Change Monitor Refresh Rate